Check out the events this Summer!

 One of the year-round must-see events in Sarnia is the Stones 'N Bones Museum at 223 Christina St N. This is an amazing and affordable museum which would interest the whole family - rocks & minerals, dinosaur fossils, and displays of rare animals and birds - a really great place to take your children, and I bet you'd like it too!

 The Butterfly display at Stones 'N Bones, Sarnia

 I hope I have been able convey just how entertaining Sarnia can be during the summer months.
 Hardly a weekend goes by when there isn’t a festival or concert happening in the city.
 Sarnia truly is a lovely, if not overlooked, city in southern Ontario, and people should give these events a chance.

-Author Bio: Adam Dumond is a realtor in Sarnia and surrounding communities.
+Adam Dumond is a realtor in Sarnia and surrounding communities.
 He enjoys spending time with his wife and beautiful daughter.
 Adam has lived in Sarnia his whole life, but still finds new, exciting adventures all the time.